thevickypedia/pyfilebrowser/docs/_sources/README.md.txt

 [Rate limiting] allows you to prevent [DDoS] attacks and maintain server stability and performance.

-> Enabling proxy server increases an inconspicuous latency to the connections,
-> but due to asynchronous functionality, and the rendered payload size it is hardly noticeable.
+> Brute force protection and rate limiting are reset when the server is restarted.

 ## Coding Standards
 Docstring format: [`Google`][google-docs] <br>